Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 🤖$~~~$ 🤝 $~~~$👪

 Notes:
 - Cryptography would be meaningless without humans using it.
-- Crypto & Econ pair well!
-Together they are the toolbox to design unstoppable systems.
 - They have a great symphony: where cryptography's has boundaries, economics offers solutions and vice versa.
-- Example from before: In the VRF we need a third-party input and the question is how do we make sure they don't collude?
+- For example, in a commit-reveal scheme, cryptographically the process is bulletproof, the original choices can be revealed and not be tempered with.
+But, in reality, questions arise to why people should reveal, maybe its better to run off and not reveal.
+- Together they are the toolbox to design unstoppable systems.

 ---